thexhr/openbsd-timemachine/README.md

   c:         15646720                0  unused
 ```

-Since the disk is later controlled by a script we cannot use a passphrase here, we need to store the decryption password in a file.
+Since the disk is later controlled by a script we cannot use a passphrase for encryption, we need to store the decryption password in a file.
 Use the tool of your choice to generate a strong password and store it in a file.
-To match the passphrase and the disk, name the file after the disks duid (can been seen in disklabel's output above).
-As last step, set the file's permission to 600 so that only the owner can access it.
+To match the passphrase and the disk, name the file after the disks `duid` (can been seen in disklabel's output above).
+As last step, set the file's permission to 600 so that only `root` can access it.
 Otherwise, bioctl complains about wrong permissions.

-Make sure that you save the file in a secure location on your machine.
-In my case it's stored in /root and owned by the root user.
+Save the file under `/root`.
 Further, write the generated password somewhere down in case you need to access your backup disk without (!) having access to your machine!
 You could print it on a piece of paper and store it somewhere safe.

 ```
-# pwgen 60 | head -1 > f5a87db156d32c6f.pw
+# pwgen 60 | head -1 > /root/f5a87db156d32c6f.pw

-# cat f5a87db156d32c6f.pw
+# cat /root/f5a87db156d32c6f.pw
 cI5LddxeQDqJ1kYsh2jFy7lXIldh2ifURYrYKfeDCOwCaZ6U6xw4HNgDx6v7

-# chmod 600 f5a87db156d32c6f.pw
+# chmod 600 /root/f5a87db156d32c6f.pw
+# chown root:wheel /root/f5a87db156d32c6f.pw
 ```

 Now we need to create an encrypted diskabel within the previous one using the file's content as passphrase:

 ```
-# bioctl -c C -r auto -p f5a87db156d32c6f.pw -l /dev/sd2a softraid0
+# bioctl -c C -r auto -p /root/f5a87db156d32c6f.pw -l /dev/sd2a softraid0
 softraid0: CRYPTO volume attached as sd3

 # disklabel -E sd3